ec965/MCutie/backend/README.md

 The server also manages a REST API to view logged MQTT msgs and can update subscriptions.

+For `POST` and `DELETE` requests, use the x-www-form-urlencoded content policy.

 ## API Reference
 ## `GET`
 ### `/mqtt/t`